 Examples of Entertainment and Meals Situations

 The following are examples of common situations that arise on sponsored research awards.
 These examples are intended as a guideline for determining the classification and allowability of expenses.
 We realize that the guidelines are subject to interpretation on a case-by-case basis.
-Please call Office of Research for questions regarding a specific case.
+Please contact Research Accounting Services for questions regarding a specific case.

 - The institution invites a renowned scientist to deliver a paper directly related to a sponsored research award.
 The Department of Pathology provides coffee and cookies during a break before a related question and answer session.
 The cost of the refreshments are not entertainment and should be allowable on a sponsored research award, so long as they are reasonable.
 They are associated with a meeting where the predominant purpose is the delivery of information regarding a related sponsored research award.